Fazeel-Tanveer/Node.js-Starter-Project/README.md

+This is a starter project in node.js & express.js, which we can use as a boilerplate code to build any application in node & express.js.

 app.js is the entry point of this project, you need to add a .env file that has following three properties:

 dbURI